 For more information, please call the Volunteer Coordinator, Pat Galvin at 512-858-7825 or email pat@DSCL.org.

 WHAT TEEN LIBRARY VOLUNTEERS DO:

 If you enjoy libraries, books, learning new skills, and helping your community, we will do our best to find the right volunteer job for you.
 The Dripping Springs Community Library offers a wide variety of long-term and short-term opportunities, depending on the time of year.
 Training will be provided so no experience is needed.
 All it takes is a willingness to learn!

-During June and July, teen volunteers assist the children’s librarian with special programs and events, including setup, crowd control, and clean up.
+During June and July, teen volunteers assist the children’s librarian with special programs and events, including setup, crowd management and clean up.

 During June and July, teen volunteers work at the summer reading prize store, distribute summer reading forms and assist children and parents in redeeming reading program points in exchange for prizes.